PCOS, Unwanted Hair & Electrolysis: What You Need to Know

 💡 First, what causes PCOS-related hair growth?

 PCOS is a hormonal condition that affects how the ovaries work.
 One of the key features of PCOS is hyperandrogenism — this is elevated levels of androgens (often referred to as “male hormones” like testosterone).
 Although all women produce some androgens, those with PCOS tend to have higher levels, which can lead to symptoms like irregular periods, acne, and excess hair growth (hirsutism) in areas such as the chin and upper lip.
+Not everyone with PCOS will experience excess hair growth, but it is one of the most common symptoms

 What happens is this: androgens trigger tiny, fine vellus hairs (the soft peach fuzz most of us have on our bodies) to transform into terminal hairs — these are thicker, darker, and coarser.
 These hair follicles have essentially been “switched on.”